stepin/git-parse-commits/README.md

 It's better to provide MR/patch for new features.
 Most probably new features without code will not be implemented as for me this repo is feature complete.

+## Known issues

+`lastReleaseVersion` don't work properly if repo has only 1 commit.
+As it's a rare case it's not a priority to fix.

 ## Development